Online Therapeutic Chat Alternatives

-While this is only a short list, here are some websites you can visit if you're looking for chat therapy.
+While this is only a short list, below are some useful websites you can visit if you're looking for chat therapy.
 These first three suggestions are professional platforms that use trained volunteers to support users.

 iPrevail, connects users to trained peer volunteers for basic support.
 Unlike other sites, iPrevail allows minors to connect with volunteers as long as they have consent from a parent or guardian.
-In addition to chat support, iPrevail offers a support community and the option to take a basic health exercise test that provides users with personalized online therapy programs based on Cognitive Behavioral Therapy (CBT).
+In addition to chat support, iPrevail offers a support community and the option to take a basic health exercise test that provides users with personalized online therapy programs based on cognitive-behavioral therapy (CBT).

 IMAlive is an online chat resource that is part of the Kristin Brooks Hope Center, a nonprofit organization with an emphasis on spreading awareness and providing education about suicide prevention.
 IMAlive consists of trained and certified volunteers who can handle crisis situations, including suicidal ideation, violence-related trauma, and family issues.

 BlahTherapy is a basic chat service that can be best compared to Omegle.
 Listeners on this platform have no training and act instead as a friend who will let you vent.
 For people who want to discuss minor issues, this site should be sufficient.
 For people who may be dealing with heavier issues, another site is recommended, particularly one of the sites mentioned in the previous section.
 However, BlahTherapy does offer a $25 pay-as-you-go plan for individuals who prefer to speak to a licensed therapist.